-When it comes to elevating your dinner table, a beautiful set of table crystal knife rests can add a touch of elegance that truly makes a statement.
+When it comes to elevating your dinner table, a beautiful crystal knife rest can add a touch of elegance to your everyday table settings that truly makes a statement.

 A French-inspired silver and crystal knife rest set not only serves a practical purpose but also brings a refined, vintage charm to your table setting.